kubernetes-sigs/windows-testing/README.md

 # Testing Kubernetes for Windows Clusters

-This repo is a collection of scripts, containers, and documentation needed to run Kubernetes end to end tests on clusters with Windows worker nodes.
+This repo is a collection of scripts, containers, and documentation needed to help run Kubernetes end to end tests on clusters with Windows worker nodes.

 - It is maintained by [sig-windows](https://github.com/kubernetes/community/tree/master/sig-windows).